 The issues with the Mammoth are minor.
 The six drawcords used to adjust the hood and draft collar seem a bit excessive.
 We also worry it could be too warm for hot summer nights.
 Finally, the higher price tag may make some shoppers hesitate.
 If that's the case, you can save some money by picking up two Redcamp flannel bags and zipping them together to make a more affordable double bag.

 Why You Should Trust Us

-Lead tester and research analyst, Jack Cramer, has now tested and slept in more than 50 different sleeping bags, ranging from insomnia-inducing cheapos to ultra-premium, down-filled dreams.
+Lead tester and research analyst, Jack Cramer, has now tested and slept in more than 100 different sleeping bags, ranging from insomnia-inducing cheapos to ultra-premium, down-filled dreams.
 The knowledge gained from this formal testing dwarfs the experience one might gain from a lifetime of casual camping.
 For this review, we purchased every bag and brought them through a battery of tests.
-We measured and weighed each one, followed by repeated warmth testing in a temperature-controlled 48°F room, as well as many nights inside tents.
+We measured and weighed each one, followed by repeated warmth testing in a temperature-controlled 48°F room and many nights inside tents.
 Zipper problems are a frequent complaint among more affordable bags, so we ran each bag's zipper back and forth 100 times to assess whether it had the strength to withstand long-term use.

 Analysis and Test Results

 To assess these budget sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
 The performance in each is discussed below.